 Your business model will also help you identify a base set of needs for the business.
 By understanding how your business will operate you can then establish what talent you’re going to need.
 The business model will also make it clear to your team what you want to achieve and how.

-When planning the financial structure of your startup you should take into account the following elements:
+When planning your startup’s business model, you should take into account the following elements:

 - Products and/or services you’re planning to sell